Error Analysis of Tensor-Train Cross Approximation: Introduction

 While an SVD-based algorithm \cite{Oseledets11} can be used to compute a TT decomposition, this requires information about the entire tensor.
-However, in many practical applications such as quantum state tomography \cite{ohliger2013efficient}, multidimensional harmonic retrieval \cite{Vervliet18}, low-rank embeddings of visual data \cite{Usvyatsov21}, surrogate visualization model \cite{Ballester-Ripoll16}, parametric partial differential equations \cite{Dolgov19}, interpolation \cite{SavostyanovPro11}, and CMOS ring oscillators~\cite{KapushevJSC20}, one can only evaluate a small number of elements of a tensor in practice, since a high-order tensor has exponentially many elements.
+However, in many practical applications such as low-rank embeddings of visual data \cite{Usvyatsov21}, density estimation~\cite{chertkov2021solution}, surrogate visualization modeling \cite{Ballester-Ripoll16}, quantum state tomography \cite{ohliger2013efficient}, multidimensional harmonic retrieval \cite{Vervliet18}, parametric partial differential equations \cite{Dolgov19}, interpolation \cite{SavostyanovPro11}, and CMOS ring oscillators~\cite{KapushevJSC20}, one can or it is desirable to only evaluate a small number of elements of a tensor in practice, since a high-order tensor has exponentially many elements.
 To address this issue, the work \cite{OseledetsLAA10} develops a \emph{cross approximation} technique for efficiently computing a TT decomposition from selected subtensors.
 Originally developed for matrices, cross approximation represents a matrix from a selected set of its rows and columns, preserving structure such as sparsity and non-negativity within the data.
-Thus, it has been widely used for data analysis \cite{mahoney2009cur,thurau2012deterministic}, subspace clustering \cite{aldroubi2019cur}, active learning \cite{li2018joint}, approximate SVDs \cite{drineas2006fast1,drineas2006fast2}, data compression and sampling \cite{drineas2006fast3,xu2015cur,mitrovic2013cur}, and so on.
+Thus, it has been widely used for data analysis \cite{mahoney2009cur,thurau2012deterministic}, subspace clustering \cite{aldroubi2019cur}, active learning \cite{li2018joint}, approximate SVDs \cite{drineas2006fast1,drineas2006fast2}, data compression and sampling \cite{drineas2006fast3,xu2015cur,mitrovic2013cur}, and it has been extended for tensor decompositions~\cite{OseledetsLAA10,oseledets2008tucker,goreinov2008cross,mahoney2006tensor,cai2021fast,cai2021mode}.
 See \Cref{CAFM} for a detailed description of cross approximation for matrices and \Cref{TEBTTCA} for its extension to TT decomposition.